THE TIKKUN PATH™ MANIFESTO

 It’s what happens when the identity you built on competence, service, and high performance starts to collapse, and honestly - no one has a framework for that.

-You might hold an important role as a physician, a therapist, an executive, a rabbi, or an educator.
+You might hold an important role as a physician, a therapist, a parent, an executive, a rabbi, or an educator.
 You have held responsibility for other people’s lives.
 And suddenly you’re negotiating with gravity, or physical symptoms that derail your plans.
 You’re half-present in conversations.
 You’re living inside a body that won’t cooperate with your mind.

 This is where The Tikkun Path™ begins.